Austin Community Foundation

 Communications: Most communications are sent via email from the grant portal system (administrator@grantinterface.com).
 Applicants can check request status at any time by logging into the portal.

-Geographic Eligibility: Organizations do not need to be located in Central Texas, but funding requests for Central Texas-specific opportunities must apply only to work done in Travis, Burnet, Bastrop, Caldwell, Hays, and Williamson counties.
+Geographic Eligibility: Organisations do not need to be located in Central Texas, but funding requests for Central Texas-specific opportunities must apply only to work done in Travis, Burnet, Bastrop, Caldwell, Hays, and Williamson counties.

 Decision Timeline